Zoetic-Zephyr/Zoetic-Zephyr.github.io/_pages/about.md

     image: "/images/min/grassland-min.jpg"
 ---

-I'm a senior CS+IMA student @ NYU Shanghai with a concentration in Perception, Machine Learning and Autonomous Vehicles.
+I'm a senior student double majored in Computer Science and Interactive Media Arts @ NYU Shanghai with a concentration in Perception, Machine Learning and Autonomous Vehicles.